 Why Is Sales Coaching Important?

-With so many other training methods in play, why add coaching into the mix?
+With so many other training and sales methodologies in play, why add coaching into the mix?
 The simple answer is because it works.

 Spencer Wixom, Senior Vice President of Marketing and Business Development at Challenger, explained, “When you ask reps what most enables their success, they say it’s implementing and applying learnings via one-to-one interactions with an experienced mentor.”